mattermost/docs/source/process/marketing-guidelines.rst

 Composing blog posts:

 1. **Include [RELEASE] [HEADLINE] in title**.
 Use titles that draw in IT audiences.
 For example "Mattermost 3.5 improves mobile and web performance, adds Minio support, Russian language".
 2. **Use Twitter banners for images**.
 Use Twitter banners to make visuals consistently high-quality throughout the release announcement.
-Also let's the marketing team use the images for tweets.
+Also allows the marketing team use the images for tweets.
 3. **Emphasize benefit**.
 Emphasize benefit in text, screenshots and image captions.
 IT audiences are typically more interested in the business benefits of technology than technical features.